monkeyvisco/8_Food_Truck_Menu_Python_Challenge/README.md

 # python-challenge-1
 Ai BootCamp Module 2 Challenge Submission by Aaron Wood

+big_variety_food_truck_menu.py is a well-formatted script that achieves the objectives below.

+Note: I used ChatGPT to help me get unstuck, and to try my best to learn what, basically, each line of code is doing.
+It provides very clear explanations about what is going on with the code.
+Having last written code in Basic and FORTRAN in the early 90's, writing in python at this speed is a major challenge.
+Even w/ ChatGPT help, I spent about 35-40 hours on this particular challenge.

 Background
 You'll be designing an interactive ordering system from a food truck menu, using the skills you've learned in Python so far.